IRIS splits as Leuw steps down

 The other new company, IRIS Software Group, contains all the other IRIS units, including IRIS Exchequer (mid-range accounting software) and a collection of payroll and HR interests.
 IRIS Group chief financial officer Neal Roberts will head this firm while the search takes place for a full-time appointee.

-Leuw's successor as chairman is Nick Discombe, an advisor to a collection of private equity-backed businesses who has been a non-executive director at IRIS since 2007.
+In another change, IRIS will appoint a new chairman: Nick Discombe, an advisor to a collection of private equity-backed businesses who has been a non-executive director of the company since 2007.